moonlight58/open3D-viewer/README.md

 This will start a local webserver at `http://localhost:8000/`.
 You can then access the viewer by navigating to `http://localhost:8000/open3dviewer/?model=overview_demo` in your web browser.

 But if you need to test it in a VR Headset, you'll need an https url.
-You can use ngrok to create a tunnel of your localhost port to a valid https url
+You can use ngrok to create a tunnel of your localhost port to a valid https url.
+Because most of the VR Headset only use https for security

 > [!IMPORTANT]
-You can use ngrok but you'll an account.
-No purchase are needed only the free account is enough to test this.
+To use ngrok but you'll an account.
+No purchase are needed only the free account is enough to test this app.
 ```bash
 ngrok http 8000
 ```